mighdoll/live-typescript/packages/live-typescript/README.md

 A simple React component to show live Typescript code samples.

 - TypesScript hinting and error checking using the Monaco editor from VS Code.
-- Your example code is vanilla Typescript, depend on any libraries you like.
+- Your example code is vanilla Typescript.
-- You can depend on local packages (not just public packages on npm).
+- Example code can import local packages (not just public packages on npm).
 - Live preview, isolated in an iframe.
 - Instant refresh, transpiles with sucrase.
 - Docusaurus compatible.

+### Examples

 Here's a simple example: